A consumer proposal is quickly becoming a popular alternative to bankruptcy due to its lesser impact on your credit and financial future.

 There is never a guarantee that creditors will accept your consumer proposal.
 Each creditor has their own policies and each will consider someone’s overall circumstances very carefully.
 For example, if someone has a lot of surplus income over and above the Superintendent of Bankruptcy’s monthly expense guidelines, creditors will expect them to be able to repay more of what they owe.
 To have your consumer proposal accepted, it needs to be a better outcome for your creditors than if you were to file bankruptcy.
 How much of your debt you’ll repay will depend in part on your income level and what assets you own.

 What happens if I can’t make a payment?

 You can’t file another consumer proposal and may need to declare bankruptcy if you can’t make your agreed-upon repayments.
 A consumer proposal has very strict conditions.
 If someone misses three payments, the consumer proposal defaults and you are not able to file it again.
 Creditors will then proceed with collecting on what is still owed, which can include legal action.
 Oftentimes people who enter into a consumer proposal still have difficulty keeping up with monthly payments.
 When that happens, they are left to consider other options, including bankruptcy.
 There is no automatic bankruptcy following an annulled consumer proposal.

 How does a consumer proposal affect my credit?

 A consumer proposal is a legal arrangement and is a matter of public record.
 It is also noted on your credit report and this for an additional three years after the proposal has been successfully completed.
 How a consumer proposal affects your credit will depend on what is on your credit report.

 What is public record?

 Consumer Proposal is a matter of public record.
 This means that if someone wants information on your consumer proposal, they can visit Industry Canada’s website and search for your name in the Bankruptcy Insolvency Records.
-A small fee of $8 is required.
+A fee of $8 is required.

 How does a consumer proposal affect future employment?